Nontrivial-Things/thinking_classrooms_client/README.md

 5. With your server running, open your browser and visit the site:
    [`http://localhost:3000/`](http://localhost:3000/)

-## How to run Thinking Calssrooms in production mode
+## How to run Thinking Classrooms in production mode

+Just visit this site:
 [https://zealous-spence-867386.netlify.app/](https://zealous-spence-867386.netlify.app/)

 ## Available Scripts